Pyarel/Angular-Component-Properties/README.md

 Hi there!.

-This project was created while I was learning Component Interaction from a Youtube video by kudvenkat.
+This project was created while I was learning Component Interaction in Angular.

 It is a sample angular application which shows interaction between the container component and the nested component using Component Input and Output properties.